jkulbe-msft/AZ80xLab/README.md

 [![Deploy To Azure](https://raw.githubusercontent.com/jkulbe-msft/AZ80xLab/main/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjkulbe-msft%2FAZ80xLab%2Fmain%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/jkulbe-msft/AZ80xLab/main/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fjkulbe-msft%2FAZ80xLab%2Fmain%2Fazuredeploy.json)

+# Description
+You can use this set of scripts to deploy a lab environment for AZ800/AZ-801 powered by AutomatedLab (https://automatedlab.org/en/latest/).
+## Environment
+### DC1
+Domain Controller, DNS, RRAS service offering internet connectivity to the rest of the machines Configured Features: several user in the "Resources" OU, several sample and Security Baseline GPOs (not linked), central ADMX store, authentication silo/policy
+### ADM1
+Admin server, the only one with a GUI.
+Configured Roles/Features: RSAT, Windows Admin Center with all available extensions, PKI, DHCP Prepared roles for further confguration: IPAM, System Insights, Storage Migration Services, Storage Replica, File Services
+### SRV1
+iSCSI target offering three disks to the failover cluster nodes Prepared roles for further confguration: Data Dedeuplication, Storage Replica
+### CL1-01/CL1-02
+Cluster nodes forming a failover cluster (CLUSTER1), using 3 iSCSI disks offered from SRV1.
+### S2D1-01/S2D1-01
+Storage Spaces Direct Cluster nodes with Hyper-V role forming cluster S2D1.

+For documentation about AutomatedLab please refer to https://automatedlab.org/en/latest/

+## Post Deployment Steps

+Once the deployment is complete to access your Hyper-V Host an inbound security rule will need to be created on your NAT Subnet NSG.

 ## Final Configuration

 The environment in this guide has the below configurations.
 This section is intended to be used as a reference.